-Before discussion how the terms are used in project management literature and what we presented in the previous chapters, let us look closer to the origins of those words from dictionary.
-We extracted some definitions of the keywords related to our three terms from the book Merriam-Webster's Dictionary of Synonyms (1984, pp. 280-81).
-The word “efficient” has synonyms as competent, qualified, able, capable, expert, skilful, skilled, proficient, adept, and masterly.
-In addition, “efficient” may apply to what is actively operative and producing a result.
-Efficiency implies an acting in a manner to minimize the loss or waste of energy in producing.
-“Effective” emphasizes the actual production of an effect or the power to produce a given effect.
-“Efficacious” synonyms are potent, powerful, puissant, cogent, telling, sound, convincing, and compelling; “efficacious” implies the possession of the quality or virtue that gives a thing the potency or power that makes it effective.
-“Effectual” synonyms are accomplishing, achieving, fulfilling, operative, dynamic, active decisive, determinative, and conclusive.
-“Effectual” suggests the accomplishment of a desired result or the fulfilment of a purpose or intention, so that the term frequently becomes synonymous with decisive or final result and looks backward after the event.
+Before discussing how the terms are used in project management literature and what we have presented in the previous chapters, let us look more closely at the origins of those words according to the dictionary.
+We extracted some definitions of the keywords related to our three terms from Merriam-Webster's Dictionary of Synonyms (1984, pp. 280–81).
+The word ‘efficient’ has synonyms including competent, qualified, able, capable, expert, skilful, skilled, proficient, adept and masterly.
+In addition, ‘efficient’ may apply to what is actively operative and producing a result.
+Efficiency implies acting in a manner to minimise the loss or waste of energy in production.
+‘Effective’ emphasises the actual production of an effect or the power to produce a given effect.
+Synonyms of ‘efficacious’ include potent, powerful, puissant, cogent, telling, sound, convincing and compelling; ‘efficacious’ implies possessing a quality or virtue that gives a thing a potency or power that makes it effective.
+‘Effectual’ has synonyms including accomplishing, achieving, fulfilling, operative, dynamic, active, decisive, determinative and conclusive.
+‘Effectual’ suggests the accomplishment of a desired result or the fulfilment of a purpose or intention, so that the term frequently becomes synonymous with a decisive or final result and looks back after the event.

-From the three definitions, the terms “efficient”, “effective” and “efficacious”, we can understand that to be effective we should pass the stage of being efficacious, since being efficacious implies the possession of the quality or virtue that gives a thing the potency or power that makes it effective.
-On the other hand, being efficient is about being less wasteful, and it is about “doing the things” correctly and right (since it has synonyms as competent, able, capable, etc.).
+From the definitions of the terms ‘efficient’, ‘effective’ and ‘efficacious’, we can understand that to be effective we should pass the stage of being efficacious, since being efficacious implies the possession of the quality or virtue that gives a thing the potency or power that makes it effective.
+On the other hand, being efficient is about being less wasteful, and it is about doing things correctly or ‘right’, since its synonyms are competent, able, capable, etc.

-To sum-up:
+To sum up:

-Efficient is to produce an output in competent and qualified way.
+To be efficient is to produce an output in a competent and qualified way.

-Efficacious is the possession of the quality that gives the produced results the potential to lead to an effective outcome.
+To be efficacious involves possession of a quality that gives the produced results the potential to lead to an effective outcome.

-Effective is when the results have accomplished their purposes, and giving effective outcome.
+To be effective is when results accomplish their purposes, thus giving an effective outcome.